utopia-foss/utopia/doc/usage/eval/plotting/introduction.rst

 We will see more sophisticated uses of the DAG as we move through the tutorial.
 The DAG supplies `many transformation operations <https://dantro.readthedocs.io/en/latest/data_io/data_ops_ref.html>`_; however, if you are missing an operation, you can always :ref:`add your own operation <custom_DAG_ops>`.

+.. admonition:: Trying to debug errors in your DAG?

+    Have a look at :ref:`debug_DAG` for approaches to do that.